scikit-hep/awkward/docs/user-guide/how-to-use-header-only-layoutbuilder.md

         // Adopt the memory filled by `to_buffers` as a NumPy array
         // We only need to return a "buffer" here, but py::array_t let's
-        // us associate a capsule for destruction, so we use that! uint8_t* data = reinterpret_cast<uint8_t*>(it.second);
+        // us associate a capsule for destruction, which means that
+        // Python can own this memory.
+Therefore, we use py::array_t uint8_t* data = reinterpret_cast<uint8_t*>(it.second);
         container[py::str(it.first)] = py::array_t<uint8_t>(
             {names_nbytes[it.first]},